 Proposed Mitigation: The proposed activity would not result in the permanent loss of wetlands.
-The proposed activity will result in minimal loss to other waters of the U.S. No mitigation is proposed at this time.
+The proposed activity will result in minimal loss to other waters of the U.S. General Measures and Best Management Practices would be implemented into the Regional General Permit to limit the temporary impacts of operation and maintenance work.
+No other mitigation is proposed at this time.